 Every Effort Counts

 In the race against climate change and meeting net-zero targets, there is no one size fits all solution, nor one silver bullet.
 Instead it requires every sector to look at its operations, piece by piece and re-evaluate how they can improve and make more energy efficient.

-Awareness weeks like ESDW are important as they highlight these important developments that sometimes go under the radar – in the race to reach net-zero, the more knowledge sharing across industries and sectors is vital.
+Awareness days like International Day of Zero Waste are important as they highlight these important developments that sometimes go under the radar – in the race to reach net-zero and reduce overall environmental impacts, the more knowledge sharing across industries and sectors is vital.